mvillalobosc/Lab2IA/Phyli/README.md

     └── vertebrates.nwk     # Example vertebrate tree with branch lengths and support values
 ```

-The ZIP originally used the folder name `Phyli`, while the application interface and page title use `Phily`.
+The ZIP originally used the folder name `Phyli`, while the application interface and page title use `Phyli`.
 For public release, use one spelling consistently.
-This documentation uses **Phily** because that is the name shown in the application.
+This documentation uses **Phyli** because that is the name shown in the application.

 ## Input formats

 ### Newick

-Phily reads standard Newick-like strings such as:
+Phyli reads standard Newick-like strings such as:

 ```newick
 (Cat:0.3,(Mouse:0.2,Human:0.2)[95]:0.1);